-Opening Up a Room With Mirrored Doors
+Opening Up a Room with Mirrored Doors

-by John-Miller on Dec 6, 2013
+by Guest on Dec 6, 2013

-On moving into a new home, one of the first things most people tend to do is to start decorating and refurbishing in order to put their own mark on their new house, making it feel a little bit more like home.
+On moving into a new home, one of the first things most people tend to do is to start decorating and refurbishing to put their mark on their new house, making it feel a little bit more like home.
 One of the main things that it takes time to get used to in a new home is the size of the rooms.
-This is particularly true if you have moved to a property which has smaller rooms than you are used to.
+This is particularly true if you have moved to a property that has smaller rooms than you are used to.
 Thankfully, there are lots of clever design tricks that can be done to make rooms seem more spacious.
 One which I want to look at in more detail here is the use of mirrored doors.

 How Can Mirrored Doors Make A Difference?

 Something which goes hand in hand with space is storage.
-It is a necessary feature of the home, but can take up quite a bit of valuable space.
-One very good example of this is wardrobe or closet space in a bedroom.
+It is a necessary feature of the home but can take up quite a bit of valuable space.
+One very good example of this is a wardrobe or closet space in a bedroom.
 If the bedroom is on the small side, adding a wardrobe to an already crowded space can have the effect of drawing the walls in on themselves making the room appear even smaller and darker than it already is!

 A common way to address this problem is to incorporated mirrored doors on your wardrobe.
 This will create the illusion of more space in the room, thus eliminating any claustrophobic feel to the room.
-Mirrored doors are available from a variety of different suppliers including Hammonds Space where you will find many different styles and sizes on offer.
+Mirrored doors are available from a variety of different suppliers where you will find many different styles and sizes on offer.

-Not only will this create the illusion of space, but having your mirror and wardrobe doors combined means not having to use up more space for either a wall mounted or free standing mirror.
+Not only will this create the illusion of space, but having your mirror and wardrobe doors combined means not having to use up more space for either a wall-mounted or free standing mirror.
 That is an extra little space saving bonus!